-A good way to take advantage of compounding is to invest small sums regularly over many years.
-Not only does it help accelerate the effects of compounding on your money, it also helps your pot grow gradually and effortlessly, especially if you pre-set a monthly Direct Debit for a long period of time.
-And when markets are not performing so well, this can help you access lower priced shares and stocks which could eventually prove to be a good buy if they later gain in value.
+A good way to take advantage of compounding could to invest small sums regularly over many years.
+Not only could it help to accelerate the effects of compounding on your money, but it will help you to build your investment up gradually – especially if you set up a regular Direct Debit.
+This is something you can do when you invest with Wealthify, and means you don't even have to think about it.

 Thinking long-term lessens the temptation to withdraw

-And remember, taking the money out of your investment ISA account will inevitably slow any potential growth within that account, so if you’re not ready to remain invested for a long period of time, or you think you might need the money in the short-term, consider alternative routes to help your finances flourish.
+And remember, taking the money out of your Investment ISA will inevitably slow any potential growth within that account.
+So if you’re not ready to stay invested for a long period of time (at least 5 years), or you think you might need the money you planned to invest in the short-term, then you may want to consider alternative routes to help your finances flourish.

-The tax treatment depends on your individual circumstances and maybe subject to change in the future.
+The tax treatment depends on your individual circumstances and may be subject to change in the future.